nickgu315/nickgu_backend_03/README.md

 > Strapi backend for nickgu.com website.

-A Next.js frontend is working with this backend
+The nickgu.com Next.js frontend is working with this backend

 # Usage